-First of all, the easiest and most effective way to save money is to pass the exam the first time.
+First of all, the easiest and most effective way to save money is to pass the CMA exam the first time.
 However, there are also a few other steps you can take to save.

 Working through the free trial of a course helps you see whether the course addresses your learning style and affords plenty of review resources.
-Thankfully, both Gleim and Wiley CMAexcel have free demos available, so I suggest your start your CMA review search with these providers.
+Thankfully, both Gleim CMA and Wiley CMA have free demos available, so I suggest your start your CMA review search with these providers.

-The test prep program included in your CMA course is more than just a collection of practice questions.
+The test prep program included in your CMA course is more than just a collection of practice CMA questions.
 Instead, it's an assortment of opportunities to solidify your understanding.
 Each practice question tests you on a specific concept, so if you get the question right, you've reached a deep level of understanding with the concept.
 If you get the question wrong, you get to learn more about the concept and use your mistake to improve your comprehension.

 Now, I know that many CMA exam prep providers include digital or printed flashcards with their courses.
 But I personally believing that making your own is the best way to go.

 When I was studying for the exam, I filled 3x5 index cards with the key concepts and important points.
 Some of my friends filled a few notebook pages instead.
-Either way works as long as you give your brain the opportunity to process the newly gained knowledge.
+Either way works as long as you give your brain the opportunity to process all the content you learned.

 Please share your ideas with us!
 The CMA community and I are eager to know how you plan to save money on the CMA exam!
 It doesn't have to cost a fortune to become a CMA!

 Drafting a resume should be nothing new for you, but have you ever reviewed a resume on behalf of your company?
 I have.